Reggie Sears: Southern Soul, Florida Style

 In late 2006, Sears released his third album, Southern Soul, Florida Style.

-His fourth album was released in mid-2007.
+The release marked a transition in his musical direction.
+Earlier that year, Sears began incorporating Southern Soul material into his live performances.
+Following a national tour, he announced that he was leaving the blues genre to pursue Southern Soul and released ‘‘Southern Soul, Florida Style’’ as his first album in the genre.

+His fourth album, ‘‘Get Up on It’’, was released in 2007. ‘‘Shades of Blue’’ described the release as showing Sears “moving into more R&B pastures” while retaining elements of Southern Soul.

 In 2010, Sears won a Soul Patrol "best of" in the Slow Jam category for his digital single "You Betrayed Me".
 In November of that year he released "Dirty Dancer".
 Sears was nominated for Soul Blues Music Award for "Best New Artist".

 So Many Roads

 Sears released the single "Can't Get You Out of My System" in early 2011.
 In 2012, he released "With Every Beat of My Heart".
 In 2015, he opened for Timmy Thomas.

 Gear

 Sears plays a Gibson B.B.
 King Lucille Signature ES-335, an assortment of Squier Stratocasters, an Epiphone Les Paul, Epiphone SG, and a few Harmony electric guitars.
 He is best known for playing the Fender Buddy Guy Stratocaster, a guitar he has owned since he was 12 years old.
 He plays through an amp chain of a Fender Hot Rod Deville, Marshall JCM 2000 and a Dean Markley K-20 amp to get his sound.